ahope1/BeebScott/test/README.md

 # Tests

 The file you want is ***cases.DAT***.
-It contains tests that can be run in any Scott Adams game interpreter program (e.g. [ScottFree](http://ifarchive.org/indexes/if-archive/scott-adams/interpreters/scottfree/)).
+It contains tests, and it can be loaded and run in any Scott Adams game interpreter program (e.g. [ScottFree](http://ifarchive.org/indexes/if-archive/scott-adams/interpreters/scottfree/)).

 You can [run the tests](http://bbcmicro.co.uk//jsbeeb/play.php?autoboot&disc=https://raw.githubusercontent.com/ahope1/BeebScott/master/test/cases.ssd) in BeebScott right now.